 Mission and Vision

-The mission of the Weidner Center for the Performing Arts, University of Wisconsin-Green Bay, is to present a wide variety of cultural, entertainment, and educational performing arts to the Northeastern Wisconsin community while also serving as a home for local and University performing arts ensembles.
+The Mission of The Weidner is to present a wide variety of cultural, entertainment, and educational performing arts to the Northeastern Wisconsin community while also serving as a home for local and University performing arts.

-The vision of the Weidner Center is to create a place for members of the community to be entertained and enriched.
-It is also the recognition that the Weidner Center is not just a place, but a program that evolves as the face of the community changes and diversifies.
-The Weidner Center will continue to respond to our changing community by providing more broad-based programs to appeal to audiences from all backgrounds and age groups.
+The Vision of The Weidner is to create a place for members of the community to be entertained and enriched.
+It is also the recognition that The Weidner is not just a place, but a program that evolves as the face of the community changes and diversifies.

 The Edward W. Weidner Center for the Performing Arts opened its doors in 1993 and marked the beginning of a new era of arts and entertainment for the state of Wisconsin.
 The Weidner Center has received rave reviews from performers and audiences alike.
 Its outstanding acoustics, physical beauty and state-of-the-art accommodations combine to make it one of the finest performing halls in the United States.